Ojosticka/My-Udacity-Data-Analyst-ND/Project_1/Readme.md

-# Loan Data Exploration

-This project dives into the loans given out to applicants as recorded by Prosper over a couple of years, it contains about 113,937 records of applicants, their current status (completed - defaulters), the creditscore of each applicant, borrowersAPR, state of residence of applicants, if applicants are existing houseowners, employment status, income range etc. This project focuses on trying to figure out issues around what are the possible causes of defaulters defaulting the payment.
-A slide giving a high level summary of this is presented also for better understanding.
+# Investigating a TMDB Movie Dataset

+This project explores a TMDB movie database, a movie database that consists of about 10,000 movies collected from TMDB, inclusive of parameters such as movie titles, casts, genres, budget, revenue, user ratings, popularity and many more...
+An end to end analysis of the data from wrangling, cleaning, performing Exploratory data analysis, and making insights and conclusions on the data will be seen in this project, as well as limitations and future work to be done on the analysis.

 ## Dataset

-The data set contains 113,937 of different loans and their uniue key for each loan.
-The data can be found via Kaggle [here](https://www.kaggle.com/datasets/shikhar07/prosper-loan-data) the dataset was made up of 81 columns which were well documented in the link [here](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0).
+The data set contains about 10,000 records and 21 columns.
+The data can be found via Kaggle [here](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata), and documentation of the metadata and description for each column seen in the link.

 ## Code

-I splitted the code into 2 major parts, Exploration and Explanatory.
-Data Exploration had the following subsections:
+I splitted the code various subsections and added a table of content to give better formatting to the notebook.
+The sections were:

-- Reading the data
+- Introduction
 - Data Wrangling
-- Data Visualization
-  - Univariate Data Exploration
-  - Bivariate Data Exploration
+- Exploratory Data Analysis (EDA)
-  - Multivariate Data Exploration
+- Conclusions

-For every question asked in this phase, I followed the "question - visualization - observation" framework.

-The Explanatory code file majorly had just the important observations gotten from the exploratory phase, and cleaner visualizations.
-This was in turn converted into a slideshow that can be found embedded in the project, file name - "Data_Viz_Part2.slides".
+## Goal/Questions Answered

+The goal of the project was to answer questions based on the data available, some of the questions asked and answered in the file include:

+- Movie with Minimum and Maximum Profits
+- Movie with highest and lowest Vote Average
+- Most Occuring Genres produced over time
+- Can highly rated movies be used to predict the success of a movie based on profits made
+- Are longer movies more likely to be as profitable as average timed movies

 ### Dependencies/Libraries